Govt gives nod for operation of chartered flights from abroad

 New Delhi, June 03: The Union Home Ministry has permitted certain other categories of foreign nationals to come to India, including foreign businessmen coming on a business visa on non-scheduled commercial chartered flights.

-However no such permission has been given to those on a B-3 visa for sports.
+However, no such permission has been given to those on a B-3 visa for sports.
 This would mean that non-scheduled chartered flights from abroad are allowed.
-However the scheduled international passenger flights remain suspended until the end of this month.
+However, the scheduled international passenger flights remain suspended until the end of this month.

 On resuming international flights, Hardeep Puri cites 'several factors’